jonesandy/CV/README.md

 ## Hello

-A motivated self-starter with a passion for technology.
+A motivated self-starter with a passion for technology and an eye for design.
 Having taught myself to code and build websites I decided to pursue my passion and become a full stack developer.
 I'm an enthusiastic learner and always looking to improve and add new skills.
 A natural team leader with a history of delivering successful projects, I am passionate about building elegant solutions to real problems.

 Having spend over ten years in retail operations and fulfilment I have a wealth of experience in project management and project delivery.
 I was fortunate to be a part of the launch team for [Enjoy Technology](https://www.enjoy.com/en-uk/) in the UK.
 Working in a fast-paced startup environment, I gained great stakeholder management and communication skills while defining and evolving standard operating procedures.